catalpainternational/field_updater/README.md

 `{% field_updater submit_url=submit_url attribute_name=attribute_value %}`

 #### Optionally
-6. Pass instance specific options such as ifMatch or ifUnmodifiedSince to help prevent lost update issues
+6. Pass instance specific options such as if_match or if_unmodified_since to help prevent lost update issues

-The component will start sending ifMatch if your enpoint returns an ETag header, unless you pass ifMatch=False

-The component will start sending IfUnmodifiedSince headers if you endpoint returns a Last-Modified header, unless you pass IfUnmodifiedSince=False
+This will send If-Match or If-Unmodified-Since header with the value passed, enabling the endpoint to return status 412 The component will start sending If-Match if your endpoint returns an ETag header, unless you pass if_match=False The component will start sending If-Unmodified-Since headers if you endpoint returns a Last-Modified header, unless you pass if_unmodified_since=False

-`{% field_updater submit_url=submit_url attribute_name=attribute_value ifMatch='an_etag' %}`
+`{% field_updater submit_url=submit_url attribute_name=attribute_value if_match='an_etag' %}`

-`{% field_updater submit_url=submit_url attribute_name=attribute_value ifUnmodifiedSince=last_modified %}`
+`{% field_updater submit_url=submit_url attribute_name=attribute_value if_unmodified_since=last_modified %}`

 7. Provide an options dictionary, the defaults are as follows and can all be overridden